IBM/bias-mitigation-of-machine-learning-models-using-aif360/README.md

 * [Analytics](https://developer.ibm.com/code/technologies/analytics/): Analytics delivers the value of data for the enterprise.
 * [Python](https://www.python.org/): Python is a programming language that lets you work more quickly and integrate your systems more effectively.

-# Steps using Cortex Certifai on Watson Studio
+## Steps using AIF 360 on Watson Studio

 1. [Create an account with IBM Cloud](#1-create-an-account-with-ibm-cloud)